MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 This object is a parent object that references several child components, which include an air-to-air heat exchanger, an exhaust fan (optional), and a regeneration fan and heating coil (optional) to regenerate the desiccant.
 The operation of the desiccant system can be coordinated with a companion cooling coil by specifying its type and name in the appropriate fields.
 This measure required adding humidity controls to all zones served by the air loops and replacing the `Coil:Cooling:DX:TwoSpeed` objects with `Coil:Cooling:DX:SingleSpeed` objects in the baseline model.
 Humidity controls were set to 45% relative humidity.
 The desiccant dehumidifier system was placed downstream of the cooling coil on the supply air stream of all three air loops in the model.

 The annual energy use intensity and energy cost savings for this measure is shown in Figures x. and x. below.
+This measure was excluded from the optimization due to a very small energy cost difference compared to the baseline.

 ![image](png/figure_measures_M1_energy_cost.png)